 The Museum has lifts, telephones and toilets specially adapted for visitors with special needs.
 Wheelchairs are available at the Cloakroom.
 There is a leaflet and signs in Braille.

-For security reasons it is not permitted to enter the galleries with rucksacks, sport or travel bags, suitcases or briefcases, umbrellas, food, drink, or items such as rackets or balls.
+For security reasons it is not permitted to enter the galleries with rucksacks, sport or travel bags, suitcases or briefcases, umbrellas, food, drink, painting materials or other items that may cause damage to the works of art (including tripods, monopods, selfie sticks, etc.).

 Please go to the Information Desk.